bookofproofs/bookofproofs.github.io/_sources/history/20th-century/shields.md

 **Allen Shields** was an American mathematician who worked on a wide range of mathematical topics including measure theory, complex functions, functional analysis and operator theory.

 ### Mathematical Profile (Excerpt):
-* Allen's mother, Esther, was also a labour journalist.
 * Shields was an undergraduate at the City College New York where his lecturers included Emil Post and Lee Lorch.
 * Despite the fact that Hurewicz was Shields' official supervisor, he was unofficially supervised by Raphaël Salem.
 * This became a standing joke between Allen and me, and perhaps it influenced the evolution of his own lecturing style into the model of clarity and vividness that was his hallmark.